cessda/coordinate-portal/README.md

 ## Technology Stack

-Several frameworks and languages are used in this application.
+Several frameworks are used in this application.

+The primary programming language is Flow and JSX in ECMAScript 6.
+See *Tooling* (below) for compatible IDEs.

 | Framework/Technology                                 | Description                                              |
 | ---------------------------------------------------- | -------------------------------------------------------- |